dhanashekar-raja/Codepen_Markdown/README.md

 # Codepen_Markdown
 Understanding the Markdown concepts and workflow using Codepen.
+**Note:** *The topics and sections discussed in this project are purely for training purposes and to gain an insight into Markdown*.

 ## Sample Project
 # How to Withdraw Money from an ATM